 Why do this?
 You get to review writing craft, but even better, this essay actually develops empathy in its readers.
 Try it, you’ll see.

 Want the whole lesson I do for Mr. Rogers including the handout?
-I’m happy to give it to you for free HERE.
+Check it out HERE.
 It's a great way to end the school year on a positive note.

 I taught this lesson on a job interview once and a student walked out of the classroom and told me it was one of the best lessons she’d ever had in high school.
 This kid didn’t even know me (I was interviewing for a position at the school), but the article is THAT GOOD.